Lessons from Learning to Spin “Pens”

 The simulation visualization in paper are created by Viser.

-Xiaolong Wang’s lab is supported, in part, by Amazon Research Award, Intel Rising Star Faculty Award, and Qualcomm Innovation Fellowship.
+Xiaolong Wang’s lab is supported, in part, by Amazon Research Award, Intel Rising Star Faculty Award, Qualcomm Innovation Fellowship, and gifts from Meta.
 Haozhi Qi and Jitendra Malik are supported in part by ONR MURI N0001421-1-2801.
 Haozhi Qi and Yi Ma are supported in part by ONR N00014-22-1-2102.